Tom Wang clobbers me with ads harder than a Scottie Scheffler drive on a long par 5.

 With 7,400 students, that’s at least $52 million for Team Tom.

-At first glance, the course seems solid.
+At first glance, his course seems solid.

-- They’ve got 4.5 stars on Trustpilot.
+- They’ve got an Excellent 4.4 stars on Trustpilot after 196 reviews.

-Oh, but she wasn’t done.
+Oh, but she didn’t stop there.

 Another student was pressured to pay $13k for the “mentoring tier” on their first sales call.